KC O'Hara

 Prior to Penn, KC graduated from Yale in 2020 with a master's in history where he focused on unearthing the roles of 18th-century Spanish widows in the production of international wool products, the power of cattle in the construction of colonial Kingston, Jamaica, as well as the connections between Cuba and the United States through the trade of pork and lard at the beginning of the 19th century.
-In 2019, KC graduated with honors in History and Environmental Studies from Wesleyan University where he completed a senior thesis centering the interspecies interactions between humans and pigs throughout the Spanish colonization of the Americas.
+In 2019, KC graduated with honors in History and Environmental Studies from Wesleyan University, where he completed a senior thesis centering the interspecies interactions between humans and pigs throughout the Spanish colonization of the Americas.

-KC served as the co-president of Clio, the history department’s graduate student organization, in the 2021-2022 academic year.
+While at Penn, KC served as the co-president of Clio, the history department’s graduate student organization, in the 2021-2022 academic year.
 He also served as the Social Chair of the History Department for the 2022-2023 academic year.

 In 2023, KC was awarded the School of Arts and Sciences Dean's Award for Distinguished Teaching by Graduate Students.
-He was also awarded the Teaching Assistant of the Year Award by the Department of History’s student-run Undergraduate Advisory Board (HUAB) which recognizes “the teaching assistant who best demonstrates a genuine commitment to the well-being of the department’s undergraduate community.”
+He was also awarded the Teaching Assistant of the Year Award by the Department of History’s student-run Undergraduate Advisory Board (HUAB), which recognizes “the teaching assistant who best demonstrates a genuine commitment to the well-being of the department’s undergraduate community.”

 M.A., History, University of Pennsylvania, 2023